g-eoj/ssu_preserves/README_UPDATED.md

 classify_directory.py now given an image and its distortions generated using retrain_updated_image_augmentation.py will treat distorted images as versions of the original.
-The confidence score it has for the original and the distortions are averaged and the average is used to determine the model's prediction
+The confidence score it has for the original and the distortions will be averaged; this average confidence score is used to calculate the model's prediction

 ### Updates to retrain.py